WomenAndTech/WomenAndTech/README.md

   These currently aren't used for the front or backend.
 Feel free to add them or not.

 ## 4\.
 Posting Interviews!

+  Posting interviews requires 1 additional asset vs. regular posts, the 'teaser image.'
+This image shows up in the footer of the site.
+As mentioned above, a teaser image for a 'coming soon' interview (i.e. published, but with a future date) will show up in the 'Next Up' section of the footer.
+The Past Interviews footer section will show the closest interview to the post that you're currently viewing.

+  __Teaser Images need to be `360px x 188px`__

 ## 5\.
 Art-Directed / Custom Content